 Due to precautions over coronavirus/COVID-19, EBMUD may be reducing the availability of PSL inspections.
 At this time, all PSL inspections that are shown as available on the calendar can be booked.
 All previously scheduled PSL inspections will be honored.
 All requirements of the Regional Private Sewer Lateral Ordinance remain in effect.

 At this time, EBMUD continues to meet the needs of property owners needing PSL inspections during the COVID-19 pandemic.
-However, it is imperative for EBMUD staff that required safety protocols be strictly followed during inspections.
+However, for everyone's safety, required protocols must be strictly followed during inspections.

 - Maintain a distance of at least 6 feet from EBMUD Inspectors, regardless of wearing a mask